-BBC’s seasonal weekly football magazine Match of the Day was first broadcast in 1964.
-For the first two years of its illustrious career it screened on BBC2.
+BBC’s seasonal weekly football magazine Match of the Day was first broadcast on 22 August 1964 at the start of the 1964-65 season.
 The kick-off game saw Liverpool defeat Arsenal 3 – 2.
+For the first two years of its illustrious career, it screened on BBC2.

-Commentators have included Kenneth Wolstenholme (the best ever), Alan Weeks, Wally Barnes, David Coleman, Idwal Robling (on the rare occasions that a Welsh team were featured), John Motson, Barry Davies, Tony Gubba, Alan Parry, Des Lynham and Gary Lineker.
+Commentators have included Kenneth Wolstenholme, Alan Weeks, Wally Barnes, David Coleman, Idwal Robling (on the rare occasions that a Welsh team were featured), John Motson, Barry Davies, Tony Gubba, Alan Parry, Des Lynham and Gary Lineker.